cburdine/materials-ml-workshop/MaterialsML/scicomp/numpy_scipy.md

 ## Python Packages

 In order to use these Python packages, we must first make sure that the package is installed in our Python environment.
 The quickest way to check if a package is properly installed is to try to import it into our Python code with an `import` statement.
-Let's try to import the `numpy` as `scipy` base packages a follows:
+Let's try to import the `numpy` and `scipy` base packages a follows:

 ```{code-cell}
 # import packages: